Amazon SageMaker is a fully managed service that allows developers and data scientists to build, train, and deploy machine learning models.

 Amazon SageMaker Neo allows machine learning models to train once and run anywhere in the cloud and at the edge.
 Ordinarily, optimizing machine learning models to run on multiple platforms is extremely difficult because developers need to hand-tune models for the specific hardware and software configuration of each platform.
 Neo eliminates the time and effort required to do this by automatically optimizing TensorFlow, MXNet, PyTorch, ONNX, and XGBoost models for deployment on ARM, Intel, and Nvidia processors today, with support for Cadence, Qualcomm, and Xilinx hardware coming soon.
 You can access SageMaker Neo from the SageMaker console, and with just a few clicks, produce a model optimized for their cloud instance or edge device.
 Optimized models run up to two times faster and consume less than one-hundredth of the storage space of traditional models.

 Amazon SageMaker Search lets you quickly find and evaluate the most relevant model training runs from potentially hundreds and thousands of your Amazon SageMaker model training jobs.
-SageMaker Search is currently available in beta through both AWS Management Console and AWS SDK APIs for Amazon SageMaker.
+SageMaker Search is available through both AWS Management Console and AWS SDK APIs for Amazon SageMaker.

 Developing a machine learning model requires continuous experimentation, trying new learning algorithms and tuning hyper parameters, all the while observing the impact on model performance and accuracy.
 This iterative exercise often leads to explosion of hundreds of model training experiments and model versions, slowing down the convergence and discovery of the winning model.
 In addition, the information explosion makes it very hard down the line to trace back the lineage of a model version i.e. the unique combination of datasets, algorithms and parameters that brewed that model in the first place.